-We believe our 2019 operating results demonstrate our commitment to providing repeatability and reliability to a wide range of professional customers performing critical tasks in workplaces of consequence, while managing headwinds in certain end markets and geographies, particularly in Europe.
-Leveraging capabilities already demonstrated in the automotive repair arena, our "coherent growth" strategy focuses on developing and expanding our professional customer base, not only in automotive repair, but in adjacent markets, additional geographies and other areas, including in critical industries, where the cost and penalties for failure can be high.
+In 2020, the COVID-19 pandemic impacted the company's sales and earnings as a result of decreased activity in the first half of the year.
+By safely pursuing opportunities in the COVID-19 environment, we believe our 2020 operating results demonstrate our continued commitment to providing repeatability and reliability to a wide range of professional customers performing critical and essential tasks in workplaces of consequence.
+Leveraging capabilities already demonstrated in the automotive repair arena, our strategy continued to focus on developing and expanding our professional customer base, not only in automotive repair, but in adjacent markets, additional geographies and other areas, including critical industries, where the cost and penalties for failure can be high.
 Snap-on's value proposition of making work easier for serious professionals is an ongoing strength as we move forward along our runways for coherent growth:

-- Enhancing the franchise network, where we continued to focus on helping our franchisees extend their reach through innovative selling processes and productivity initiatives that break the traditional time and space barriers inherent in a mobile van; - Expanding with repair shop owners and managers, where we continued to make progress in connecting with customers and translating the resulting insights into innovation that solves specific challenges in the repair facility; - Further extending to critical industries, where we continued to grow our lines of products customized for specific industries, including through further integration of acquisitions; and - Building in emerging markets, where we continued to build manufacturing capacity, focused product lines and distribution capability.
+- Enhancing the franchise network, where we continued to focus on helping our franchisees extend their reach through innovative selling processes and productivity initiatives that break the traditional time and space barriers inherent in a mobile van; - · Expanding with repair shop owners and managers, where we continued to make progress in connecting with customers and translating the - resulting insights into innovation that solves specific challenges in the repair facility; - Further extending to critical industries, where we continued to grow our lines of products customized for specific industries, including through acquisitions; and - Building in emerging markets, where we continued to maintain manufacturing capacity, as well as refine product lines and distribution capabilities.

-Our strategic priorities and plans for 2020 involve continuing to build on our Snap-on Value Creation Processes - our suite of strategic principles and processes we employ every day designed to create value, and employed in the areas of safety, quality, customer connection, innovation and rapid continuous improvement ("Rapid Continuous Improvement" or "RCI").
+Our strategic priorities and plans for 2021 involve continuing to build on our Snap-on Value Creation Processes - our suite of strategic principles and processes we employ every day designed to create value, and employed in the areas of safety, quality, customer connection, innovation and rapid continuous improvement ("Rapid Continuous Improvement" or "RCI").
 We expect to continue to deploy these processes in our existing operations as well as into our recently acquired businesses.